-- Element thickness - Soil modulus (K_s) and allowable pressure (Q_a) - Concrete compressive strength (f'c) , unit weight (w), Young's modulus (E_c), and Poisson's ratio (v). - Reinforcement yield strength (f_y) , Young's modulus (E_s) , minimum reinforcement ratio and re-bar location. - Columns type (Round or rectangular) and dimensions.

-...must be defined before anything can be assigned to the elements on the grid.

-• From the Define menu, choose Thickness, Concrete, Soil, Reinforcing Steel or Design Parameters to have the program surface the PROPERTIES folder as illustrated here...
+- element thickness, - soil modulus (K_s) and allowable pressure (Q_a) , - concrete compressive strength (f_c) , unit weight (w), Young's modulus (E_c) , and Poisson's ratio (v), - reinforcement yield strength (fy), Young's modulus (Es), minimum reinforcement ratio and re-bar location, - column type (round or rectangular) and dimensions, must be defined before they can be assigned to the elements on the grid. - From the Define menu, choose Thickness, Concrete, Soil, Reinforcing Steel or Design Parameters to have the program surface the PROPERTIES folder as illustrated here...

-Alternatively, you could have clicked on the button located on the toolbar, and then on the PROPERTIES tab.
+Alternatively, you could have clicked on the Located on the toolbar, and then on the PROPERTIES tab.

-To Define the Element Thickness:
+To define the Element Thickness